 Dates: From December 6th to February 27th, with 3 weeks off during the holidays (December 20th, 27th and January 3rd), you'll receive your weekly box of produce with a newsletter including recipes and tips on how to best enjoy your diverse array of veggies.
-One vacation or off-week is included for when you're out of town in the summer or simply can't make it to pick up.

-Box Contents: Each week, your box will contain 7-9 seasonal produce items, primarily vegetables.
+Box Contents: Each week, your box will contain 6-9 seasonal produce items, primarily vegetables.
 While it’s winter, we will still be delivering a diversity of deliciousness.
-Most weeks it will contain at least one variety of: lettuce or salad greens, squash (such as zucchini or butternut), a root vegetable (such as carrots, beets, turnips, radish, or potatoes), dark leafy greens (such as kale, collard greens, or chard), and an herb.
+Most weeks it will contain at least one variety of: squash; an allium, like garlic, shallots or onions; a couple root vegetables, such as carrots, beets, turnips, radish, or potatoes; dark leafy greens (such as kale, collard greens, or chard), and often some variety of potato.
 We will include local fruit when it is available.

 If you'd like to know what types of vegetables grow in our valley, the "Eat What's In Season" section of this Savor Snoqualmie Valley Brochure should help.

 OPTIONS: Egg Add-On

-This year, we're offering some delicious, local egg and fruit add-ons to make a well-rounded produce box that will feed your family well for 20 weeks.
-We've partnered with the local egg cooperative, Cascadia Cooperative Farms, to give you a choice of 6 or 12 eggs/week when you purchase the Egg Share.
+This year, we're offering a delicious, local egg add-on to make a well-rounded produce box that will feed your family well for 10 weeks.
+We've partnered with the Skylight Farms, to give you a choice of 6 or 12 eggs/week when you purchase the Egg Share.

 Pick Up Locations: